 #2: Value-Packed Articles and Blogs

-Having articles and blogs (like this one) on your company’s website offers a few distinct benefits.
+Having articles and blogs (like this one) on your practice’s website offers a few distinct benefits.

 First, it shows your customers that you value them enough to help them solve some of their problems or concerns without asking for anything in return.
 In today’s day and age where it seems like many businesses are just trying to sell, sell, and sell some more, it can be refreshing to find a company that actually cares about its clientele.

 Second, placing articles or blogs on your website establishes you as an expert in your field.
 Anyone can say that they know what they’re doing, but your blogs will prove it.
 Plus, once people recognize that you know what you’re talking about, it’s easier to trust you with their hard-earned cash.

 Third, blogging regularly improves your search rank.
 And the more you post, the more search engines love it.
 If you can post articles and blogs people want to share, that’s even better!

 The key to making this one work is to post articles and blogs that are value-packed.
 The more your site’s visitors get out of them, the better.
 If they’re just a lot of fluff and all about you, they’re not really going to work.

 Great blog posts include how-to articles, helpful tips, and effective ways to solve some of their most common health problems.
 Give them the basics and they’ll come to you when they’re in over their head.